Gujarat is BJP's lab for experiments in governance, organization: Nadda | Politics

 - India

-BJP president J P Nadda on Friday said Gujarat is a laboratory for the party for the matters pertaining to governance and organisation.
+BJP president J P Nadda on Friday said Gujarat is a ''laboratory'' for his party for the matters pertaining to governance and party organisation.

-The party carried out ''experiments'' successfully in the state, and the surprise replacement of the Vijay Rupani cabinet last year was one such experiment, he said at a press conference here. ''Gujarat is a laboratory (for the BJP) for governance and party organisation.
+Nadda, who is on a day's visit to the state, also claimed that the BJP is the only true national party in the country now as Congress has become a party of ''brother and sister'' and regional parties have become family fiefdoms.

+''Gujarat is a laboratory of governance and party organisation (for the BJP).
 We will implement this model across the country.
-As party chief, it is also my responsibility to take this model ahead,'' Nadda said.
-Successful ''experiments'' to develop the party and make it a ''medium of change'' were conducted in Gujarat under Narendra Modi's leadership when he was a BJP office-bearer and later chief minister of the state, he further said.
+As a party chief, it is also my responsibility to take ahead this model,'' he told reporters during a press conference here.

+Successful ''experiments'' to develop the party and make it a ''medium of change'' were carried out in Gujarat when Narendra Modi was a party office-bearer and later chief minister, he added.

+''Modi ji created a development model in Gujarat.
+At the national level, we are now seeing the reflection of that experiment carried out in Gujarat by Modi as chief minister,'' said Nadda.

-The sudden change of guard effected by the party last year in the state when the Rupani cabinet resigned and a new government under Bhupendra Patel's leadership replaced it was also an ''experiment'' carried out as part of the party's strategy, Nadda said.
+The sudden change of guard effected by the party last year in the state when chief minister Vijay Rupani and his cabinet resigned and a new government under Bhupendra Patel's leadership replaced it was also an “experiment” carried out as part of the party's strategy, he said.

+Notably, Assembly elections are due in the BJP-ruled state in December this year.

+''See, it's a laboratory.
+Otherwise which party would have dared to do that (replace the entire cabinet).
+It was part of our strategy and it can not be discussed in public.
+Let us decide what experiment is needed for what purpose,'' said Nadda when asked about the reason for the Rupani cabinet's exit in September 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)